babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/e746b77a-0212-41a6-b4cf-3e029096b0d8)

 Notice that the ```Search``` and other line buttons are no longer available.
-You must finsih this process by selected ```Done``` or ```Generate Stream Links```.
+You must finish this process by selecting ```Done``` or ```Generate Stream Links```.
 If you do not generate Stream Links at the time of creation, they will be created (if valid) during the next run of the process as detailed above.
 You may also want to put in a link of your own to override whatever may be generated, which you optionally have the ability to do.
 It is not required, so leave it blank if you do not want to put anything there.

 ![image](https://github.com/user-attachments/assets/2205dad1-7010-4e49-bdda-24b0ebb23134)